 12. Editorial revisions to new provisions for more than one mark to appear on a package when a packaging conforms to more than one tested packaging design type in 6.1.3.13 of the Model Regulations were made to the associated provisions in the Technical Instructions (6;2.1.15), i.e.:

-“Where a packaging conforms to one or more than one tested packaging design type, the packaging may bear more than one mark to indicate the relevant performance test requirements that have been met.
-Where more than one mark appears on a packaging, the marks must appear in close proximity to one another and each mark must appear in its entirety.”
+“Where a packaging conforms to more than one tested packaging design type, the packaging may bear more than one mark to indicate the relevant performance test requirements that have been met.
+The marks must appear in close proximity to one another and each mark must appear in its entirety.”

 Conclusion